Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 ### 3. Modify Controllers for Database Operations

 You need to eliminate all use of `util/memoryStore.js`.
-In general, you are going to substitute database calls, except for the currently logged on user.
+In general, you are going to substitute database calls, except the one for the currently logged on user.
 For that, you are going to use `global.user_id`.
 Globals are accessible via every module.
 Let's start with login in the user controller.
 You will see that there aren't many try/catch stanzas.
 That's because, for the most part, you can let the global error handler take care of error handling.

 #### a.
 Changing Login: